tbielawa/bitmath/docsite/source/module.rst

 .. function:: bitmath.format([fmt_str=None[, plural=False[, bestprefix=False]]])

-   The ``bitmath.format`` context manager allows you to specify the string representation of all bitmath instances within a specific block of code.
+   The :py:func:`bitmath.format` context manager allows you to specify the string representation of all bitmath instances within a specific block of code.

    This is effectively equivalent to applying the :ref:`format()<instances_format>` method to an entire region of